SystemRDL/systemrdl-compiler/docs/examples/json_exporter.rst

 Before we start, we need to define a schema for our custom JSON output.
 Since there isn't really a "standard" JSON schema available, we'll make up our own simple one.
-For this example, it will be very limited:
+For the sake of this example, it will be very limited:

 * Each SystemRDL component type will be represented as its own JSON object.
 * The type of the object is represented by a "type" string.